 c.
 Then Zechariah his son reigned in his place: Zechariah was the fourth generation of the Jehu dynasty, and it was prophesied that the dynasty of Jehu would continue for four generations (2 Kings 10:30).

 i.
-“From the time of Jeroboam’s death, declension set it, ending, less than seventy years later, in its final overthrow and dissolution.
+“From the time of Jeroboam’s death, declension set in, ending less than seventy years later in its final overthrow and dissolution.
 Prophetic ministry was from this time greatly increased.
-‘Such is the way of our gracious God,’ and unknown writer says, ‘that when judgment is near to approach, then testimony is multiplied.’”
+‘Such is the way of our gracious God,’ an unknown writer says, ‘that when judgment is near to approach, then testimony is multiplied.’”
 (Knapp)

 ©2018 David Guzik – No distribution beyond personal use without permission